1 Purpose

 This Standard has been developed to enable our people to understand the behaviours expected in order to pursue Queensland Rail’s vision and purpose.

-Queensland Rail also has a set of values that defines how we will work together to support the 'One Queensland Rail’ approach.
+Queensland Rail also has a set of values that defines how we will work together to support the '1Team’ approach.

 This will enable all our stakeholders to understand the expectations of our people and how their actions will contribute to our brand, commerciality, reputation, integrity and corporate social responsibility.